 Unlike other plugins available in the market, we don’t follow the “license key” approach where users can input the license key in a form and click an “Activate” button to activate the license.

-Instead, we ask them to click on a link/button that takes them to the Pluggable Dashboard where it shows an activation button along with their license data like Expiry and the Site Limits.
+Instead, we ask them to click on a link/button that takes them to the Pluggable Dashboard which shows an activation button along with their license data like Expiry and the Site Limits.

 After clicking the button, it’ll take them back to their site and the license will be automatically activated.